david96182/ninjemail/README.md

     		first_name="",
     		last_name="",
     		birthdate="",
-    		myyahoo=False
     		use_proxy=True
 )
 ```

-The parameters are the same as for creating an Outlook account, except there is no 'country' parameter, and there is a specific parameter for a Yahoo account that is `myyahoo`.
-The `myyahoo` parameter is a boolean flag indicating whether to create a Myyahoo account.
-The default value is False (creates a Yahoo account).
+The parameters are the same as for creating an Outlook account, except there is no 'country' parameter.

 The method returns the email and password of the created account.